tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: August
 ---
+# 22 August
+## Getting the band together
+Last week, Alice started a guild and reluctantly recruited John to fill the critical role of healer.
+However, she still needs two more guild members...

+To jump to the latest chapter of the story, [click here](/story#７章).

+Oh by the way, I also decided to give the story the title!
+It is now called 怖がりじゃないクロニクルス (Kowagarijanai Chronicles).
+I wrote the title at the top of the story page.

+# 21 August
+## Napoletana Pizzeria REVIEW
+Check it out in the [reviews](/reviews) page!

 # 20 August
 ## Cleaning day 3: The closet
 Today I cleaned out my closet.
 If you were to look inside, I bet you wouldn't notice a difference.
 However, I actually got rid of more than an entire trash bag full of stuff!
 Some highlights from the cleaning: